wp-plugins/twitget/readme.txt

 4. Available variables for custom HTML output and example

 == Changelog ==

+= 2.1 =
+* Added support to show tweet times in clients browser timezone.

 = 2.0.1 =
 * [Fix] Fixed an update bug, please update your plugin ASAP, because it can slow down performance.